stcorp/muninn/README.rst

 The muninn distribution contains a generic archiving framework that cannot be used in a meaningful way without product type plug-ins.
-Therefore, after installing muninn, you will need to install (or implement) one or more muninn extensions (see section "Extensions").
+Therefore, after installing muninn, you will need to install (or implement) one or more muninn extensions (see section "Extensions"_).

-The extensions required by each archive should be added to the corresponding archive configuration file (see section "Archive configuration file").
-If you install extensions in a custom location, please update the "PYTHONPATH" environment variable accordingly.
+The extensions required by each archive should be added to the corresponding archive configuration file (see section "Archive configuration files"_).
+If you install extensions in a custom location, please update the ``PYTHONPATH`` environment variable accordingly.

-Ensure the "MUNINN_CONFIG_PATH" environment variable, which should contain the muninn configuration search path, is set.
-The configuration search path is a colon (":") separated list of any combination of explicit paths to archive configuration files and directories that will be scanned for archive configuration files.
+Ensure the ``MUNINN_CONFIG_PATH`` environment variable, which should contain the muninn configuration search path, is set.
+The configuration search path is a colon (``:``) separated list of any combination of explicit paths to archive configuration files and directories that will be scanned for archive configuration files.

 All muninn command-line tools, as well as the muninn.open() library function, refer to an archive using its "archive id".
-This is a name that corresponds to an archive configuration file (see section "Archive configuration files") located in one of the directories on the muninn configuration search path.
+This is a name that corresponds to an archive configuration file (see section "Archive configuration files"_) located in one of the directories on the muninn configuration search path.

-For example, given an archive id "foo", muninn expects to find a configuration file called "foo.cfg" on the search path.
+For example, given an archive id ``foo``, muninn expects to find a configuration file called ``foo.cfg`` on the search path.

 Upgrade instructions